What is D365 Embedded Power Bi?

 Power BI is one of the four products that make up Microsoft’s no code/low code business application platform—the Power Platform.

-The BI stands for business intelligence.
-Using D365 Embedded Power Bi enables business users to easily create dashboards that make sense of disparate data points.
+The BI in Microsoft’s Power BI stands for business intelligence.
+Using D365 Embedded Power BI enables business users to easily create dashboards that make sense of disparate data points.
 It tells a story about your data—this is hugely beneficial for marketing and business planning purposes (not to mention the dashboards look super sweet).

 Power BI has a huge customer base and works for organizations of any size.
-Microsoft touts Conde Nast and Adobe as users, but many of Cobalt’s small association clients also leverage Power BI’s capabilities.
+Microsoft touts Conde Nast and Adobe as users, but many of Cobalt’s small association clients also leverage Power BI’s capabilities along with the rest of the Power Platform.

 Because it has such a strong following, a quick Google search to find out if Power BI is right for your organization can yield millions of results.